kuna/iidxranktable/README.md

 ```
 or go into ```/admin``` for admin page. (song information from iidx.me, DP from zasa.sakura.ne.jp)

-Read django documentation for more information.
+Read django documentation/github wiki for more information.

-### TODO

-calculating user's performance